Korea POLY School

 POLY offers two distinct full immersion language programs to students in early childhood up to junior high school.
 The POLY Elementary program has two distinct purposes: to give children the support they need to maintain their fluency and exceptional English proficiency and to bring the benefits of a North American curriculum to students who have not yet experienced life outside Korea.
 The POLY junior high school program prepares students for the TOEFL test in order to gain acceptance into elite high schools and universities across the world.

-Pictures of POLY School Campuses
+POLY School Campuses

-SongPa, MokDong, SeoDaeMon, JoongKye, Gwanak, MaPo, SeoungBuk, DongDauMun, ILSan, HwaJung, JeongBal, BuCheon, PyeongChon, BunDang, SuJi, AnSan, GwangMyeong, SuWon, YeongSu, ChangWon, Daejeon, NoEun, SuSeong
+SongPa, MokDong, SeoDaeMon, JoongKye, Gwanak, MaPo, SeoungBuk, DongDauMun, ILSan, HwaJung, JeongBal, BuCheon, PyeongChon, BunDang, SuJi, AnSan, GwangMyeong, SuWon, YeongSu, ChangWon, Daejeon, NoEun, and SuSeong

 The POLY Preschool Program is a wonderful immersion language program for very young learners.
 Preschool students spend their year studying phonics, reading, writing, doing arts and crafts, and developing social skills.
 They also enjoy activity-based lessons and monthly field trips where they can learn about their environment while using English.